MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 For more information, see [Customize a base metric in a query](../tutorials/customize-a-metric.md).

-## Viva Insights setup
+## Viva Insights in Workplace Analytics setup

 ### Setup and configuration

 ##### Q1.
-What are the basic steps to enable Viva Insights?
+What are the basic steps to enable Workplace Analytics?

 A1.
-The main tasks required to enable Viva Insights for your organization are:
+The main tasks required to enable Workplace Analytics for your organization are:

 * Assign licenses
 * Assign roles
 * Configure settings
 * Upload organizational data

-For complete information about setup, see [Set up Viva Insights](../setup/set-up-workplace-analytics.md).
+For complete information about setup, see [Set up Workplace Analytics](../setup/set-up-workplace-analytics.md).

 <!--  KEEP THIS OUT FOR NOW.
 POINT TO THE JEREMY/GAURAV/DANNY TOPIC AS SOON AS WE PUBLISH IT.

 ##### Q2.
-Which Microsoft 365 licenses are required for Viva Insights users?
+Which Microsoft 365 licenses are required for Workplace Analytics users?

 A2.
 The following license plans work:
  * Exchange Online (EXO) Plan 1 (Microsoft 365 or Office 365 Enterprise plan E1)